 Tulips originate from an area from Turkey eastwards towards China through Azerbaijan, Turkmenistan, and Uzbekistan, growing in regions where springs are warm and moist, summers baking hot and winters cold.
 Their cultivation as garden flowers probably began in Turkey, where long, elegant blooms flaring to points at the tips were favoured.
 They became the official flower of the Turkish Court and during the 1700s lavish tulip festivals were held.

-The popularity of these eye-catching blooms continues to endure, and there's plenty to inspire you to start planting bulbs in our edit of types of tulips for your plot.
+The popularity of these eye-catching blooms continues to endure, and there's plenty to inspire you to start planting bulbs in our edit of the best types of tulips for your plot.

 Add spring color with our favorite types of tulips